kailash-manasarovar/statement/docs/timeline/2023/april.md

 ## Gorilla loses a hand

 - On my handbag, the little gorilla that hangs off one side has lost a hand.
-- I believe one of the trumpet teachers who turned up for class ripped it off while I was drugged or sedated at home.
+- I believe one of the trumpet teachers who turned up for class ripped it off while I was drugged or sedated at home, or in class.
 - I used X to message hackers about this in the summer of 2024 and I received some kind of confirmation back.

+## Pablo knows what's going on

+- One class while the trumpet teacher(s) is out of the room with music he's going to copy, Pablo starts singing, *We will we will rock you*.
+- I note it.
+- I'm exceedingly high.

 ## Maria Hontanilla